Why Vinyl is Making a Comeback - How did it become popular again?

 While the revival of vinyl has been significant, it doesn't signify a total rejection of digital music.
 The two can coexist harmoniously.
 For the urban commuter or gym enthusiast, the convenience of digital streaming is unparalleled.
 But when the evening winds down, and there's a moment to breathe, the ritualistic engagement of vinyl takes precedence.

-Even when we think about going through the motions, selecting, loading and playing our music with vinyl is much more engaging than the digital format will ever be.
+Even when we think about going through the motions, selecting, loading, and playing our music with vinyl, it is much more engaging than the digital format will ever be.

 Modern turntables have also evolved to bridge this gap.
 Many now come equipped with USB ports, allowing users to digitize their vinyl collection, marrying the warmth of analog sound with digital portability.